 - A. Develop a priority-training list that identifies training needs within the municipality.
 Using the priority-training list, WATS will work with PennDOT to schedule training dates.
 WATS will then provide a facility for training courses on the selected date(s) of training. - B. Advertise training to all 52 municipalities and PennDOT's Municipal Service Representatives through letters, course brochures, emails, etc..., announcing the training dates and locations.
 All registrations for training courses will be coordinated directly through WATS.
-Provide PennDOT registration information one week prior to the scheduled course date(s). - C. Market the value of PennDOTs LTAP and its long-term impact on the workforce.
-Provide a mechanism for municipalities to contact WATS with issues that LTAP can assist with by offering training or tech assists and ascertain from the municipalities what format is most beneficial for them to receive local technical assistance. - D. Attend county conventions such as the Lycoming County Association of Township Officials and Lycoming-Sullivan Boroughs Association, West Branch COG equipment show, municipal meetings, etc..., as needed to market LTAP services.
-Utilize the www.lyco.org county website to market LTAP as well - E. Participate in an annual LTAP MPO/RPO meeting and other PennDOT meetings as required.
+Provide PennDOT registration information one week prior to the scheduled course date(s). - C. Market the value of PennDOT's LTAP and its long-term impact on the workforce.
+Provide a mechanism for municipalities to contact WATS with issues that LTAP can assist with by offering training or tech assists and ascertain from the municipalities what format is most beneficial for them to receive local technical assistance.

+- D. Attend county conventions such as the Lycoming County Association of Township Officials and Lycoming-Sullivan Boroughs Association, West Branch COG equipment show, municipal meetings, etc..., as needed to market LTAP services.
+Utilize the www.lyco.org county website to market LTAP as well. - E. Participate in an annual LTAP MPO/RPO meeting and other PennDOT meetings as required.
 Attend LTAP training courses and participate in at least one technical assistance on-site visit in Lycoming County. - F. Submit quarterly reports detailing all LTAP project activities and expenditures to PennDOT Project Managers.
 Prepare an annual report that summarizes the evaluations in a report detailing the process used to market LTAP in Lycoming County.
 Summarize the outcomes and recommendations for future activities with LTAP in Lycoming County.

-Major Tasks Previously Completed In FY 2018-2020
+Major Tasks Previously Completed In FY 2020-2022

-- Scheduled, Marketed and Facilitated 9 LTAP Training Classes In Lycoming County - Trained 169 Municipal Officials Attending LTAP Courses In Lycoming County - Developed LTAP Budget, Travel and Marketing Plans - Completed LTAP 2018 and 2019 Annual Reports - Participated In Lycoming County Association of Township Officials, Lycoming-Sullivan Boroughs Association Conventions and West Branch COG Equipment Shows to Market LTAP Programs and Services - Attended LTAP Annual Planning Partner Meetings - Participated in Tech Assists With Municipal Officials
+- Scheduled, Marketed and Facilitated 8 in-person LTAP Training Courses In Lycoming County - Marketed 75 LTAP Virtual Courses and Drop-In webinars - Trained 116 Municipal Officials Attending LTAP Courses In Lycoming County - Developed LTAP Budget, Travel and Marketing Plans - Completed LTAP 2020 and 2021 Annual Reports - Participated In Lycoming County Association of Township Officials, West Branch COG Equipment Shows, and other conferences/events to Market LTAP Programs and Services - Attended LTAP Annual Planning Partner Meetings - Participated in Tech Assists With Municipal Officials

-Major Tasks to be Completed in FY 2020-2020
+Major Tasks To Be Completed in FY 2022-2024